2018 Chevrolet Colorado Trim Levels with Comparisons & Configurations.

 While the base model may make an excellent vehicle for manual transmission enthusiasts, practically everyone else will want to go with the WT.
 The automatic transmission, the availability of different engines and body types, and the available options packages all make the WT an overall better buy than the base model.

-Compare the 2018 Chevrolet Colorado Work Truck vs LT Trim Levels.
+Compare the 2018 Chevrolet Colorado Work Truck vs LT Trims.
 What is the difference?

 The LT is the only trim designation that the Colorado shares with conventional Chevrolet vehicles and, unsurprisingly, it is the trim most suited for regular day-to-day driving.
 It is a very versatile trim, as it is one of the few that is offered in all three engines; in addition to the four-cylinder and the V-6, it can also be optioned with a turbo diesel that provides the best towing and hauling numbers for the Colorado.